An Efficient Frequency-Based Approach for Maximal Square Detection in Binary Matrices: Introduction

 \section{Introduction}

-The maximal square problem represents a fundamental challenge in computational geometry and matrix analysis.
-It involves finding the largest contiguous square subregion composed entirely of ones in a binary matrix.
-This problem has significant implications across multiple domains, from computer vision to spatial pattern recognition.
+The maximal square detection problem involves finding the largest contiguous square submatrix composed entirely of 1s in a binary matrix.
+It is a classical problem with applications in various areas, such as computer vision and pattern recognition.
+The standard dynamic programming (DP) solution addresses this problem by constructing a two-dimensional table where each cell is computed as: